 Few people question what happens to the data and the chances of it being stolen.
 Consumers are interested in getting service and see giving out data as a hurdle to overcome - that's fair enough.
 However, the data collectors don't always treat this data with the right amount of care.
 The conversation around data protection is yet to be fully discussed.

 Data is the new oil - we’ve heard it time and again.
 If past experiences teach us anything, we should ensure Nigeria learns proper management of its new “oil”.
-Cyber experts- people who deal in the security of data, are certain that cyber incidents will continue to occur.
+Cyber experts- people who deal with data security, are certain that cyber incidents will continue to occur.
 Having a plan to stop attacks and knowing how to respond to them will determine how well we score with managing our new resource.

 Cyber incidents can be a permanent loss of resources such as data, money or servers.
 It can be malicious, like hackers targeting one of the largest credit agencies in the world to steal millions of personal information, or an honest mistake, like sending sensitive medical information to the wrong person.

-Combating data incidents will, however, require knowledge on what data has been stolen, and by whom.
+However, combating data incidents requires knowledge of what data has been stolen, and by whom.
 It is with this information that businesses and customers can react to protect themselves.

 It's hard to find any reports on any cyberattacks in the Nigerian media.
 It's hard to use that as a gauge of actual loss of information, given that companies are not mandated to report when they lose customer information.